alemar11/fb/CoreDataMigration/README.md

 # CoreDataMigration

-Mapping models for models with at least a derived attributes cause a "Mismatch between mapping and source/destination models" during migration.
+Mapping models for models with at least one derived attribute cause a "Mismatch between mapping and source/destination models" error during a migration.

 In this sample we try to migrate a model from V1 to V2.